Home

 Many Churches have special Christmas Eve Services and others have Midnight Mass or a service on Christmas Day itself.

-The Nativity Story is a movie which tells the story of the birth of Jesus.
+The Nativity Story is a movie which tells the story of the birth of Jesus

 Traditional Christmas Foods

 If you ask Canadians what they eat at Christmas, you will get a variety of answers, but the word "Turkey" is usually in their list.
+For Christmas in Canada, dinner usually includes Turkey and stuffing, perhaps a Ham, potatoes, vegetables - followed by a dessert of Christmas Pudding!

-Roast Turkey In our family we traditionally have three kinds of potatoes (Roast Potatoes, Scalloped Potatoes and Mashed Potatoes) with our roast Turkey, and this is the one day of the year when Canadians forget about counting calories and carbohydrates!
+In our family we traditionally have three kinds of potatoes (Roast Potatoes, Scalloped Potatoes and Mashed Potatoes) with our roast Turkey, and this is the one day of the year when Canadians forget about counting calories and carbohydrates!

 Other favourites in our family are Venison and Tourtiere which is a meat pie favoured by many French-Canadians, and enjoyed by the rest of us too!